department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/index.md

 ### User-submitted Bug Reports

 The Mobile QA team monitors various bug reporting mechanisms to better serve our user base.
 Some of these mechanisms include: App Stores, Email, and miscellaneous message services.
-We manuall collect these issues and file them into our backlog or review and triage as, "user feedback."
+We manually collect these issues and file them into our backlog for review and triage as, "user feedback."

 We have four paths for an issue that is submitted: